lino-framework/voga/docs/specs/checkdata.rst

     >>> from lino.api.doctest import *

-Lino Voga offers some functionality for managing plausibility problems.
+Lino Voga offers some functionality for managing data problems.

 See also :ref:`book.specs.checkdata`.